Overview

 Complications from the flu can include serious conditions, like pneumonia or heart attacks and, in some cases, death.
 Although the burden of influenza can vary from year to year, flu is estimated to cause about 12,200 hospitalizations and 3,500 deaths in Canada each year.

-Some people are more vulnerable to complications and hospitalization from the flu:
+Some people are more vulnerable to infection or serious complications and hospitalization from the flu, making vaccination especially important for:

-• babies under six months old are too young to get the flu shot, but they'll get some protection if their parent got the flu shot while they were pregnant
+• babies under 6 months old are too young to get the flu shot, but they'll get some protection if their parent got the flu shot while they were pregnant

-• children under five years of age, because their immune systems are developing, and their airways are small and more easily blocked
+• children under 5 years of age, because their immune systems are developing, and their airways are small and more easily blocked

 • people 65 years old and older, because their immune systems are weaker and they are more likely to have an underlying condition that increases their risk

-• pregnant people, because their immune system, heart and lungs change – especially later in pregnancy – making them more likely to get seriously ill from the flu
+• pregnant women, because their immune system, heart and lungs change – especially later in pregnancy – making them more likely to get seriously ill from the flu

 • people with underlying health conditions, such as asthma, heart disease or diabetes